 When you’re heading off cruising, you don’t need to take a huge suitcase!
 Traveling light is the name of the game here, but that doesn’t mean there aren’t a few must-have items to slot in your case.
 Aside from your clothes, shoes, fashion accessories, and your bikinis/swim shorts, what else do you need?

 - Seasickness tablets – You might not be affected at all, but isn’t it best to be prepared?

 - Earplugs – Depending on your type of ship, you might be close to a bar or nightclub, and if you want an early night, your earplugs will come in very handy indeed.

 - A light jacket – Even if you were going to be cruising around the hottest region in the world, you’d still need a light jacket for evenings.
-At sea, there is usually a light breeze, and it can be a little chilly in the evenings.
+There is usually a light breeze at sea, and it can be a little chilly in the evenings.

 - Fold up binoculars – You might miss that pod of dolphins if you don’t pack some binoculars!
 Buy some small, even fold up ones, and you won’t even notice the extra weight.

 - Mini speakers – If you want to sit on your balcony and check out the sunset, you can have your music on and totally enjoy the moment!

 - Power Bank – Of course, you’ll be able to charge your devices in your cabin, but what if you’re out on the deck or out and about somewhere on an excursion and you need a little extra juice?

 - Formal clothing – It could be the case that there is a formal night on your itinerary.
 You can check this by contacting your cruise company ahead of time, but it’s always a good idea to have formal wear, at least one outfit, so you can enjoy the upmarket evening that’s ahead of you.